Docker Compose

 order: start-firstHealth Checks

-Docker health checks let Swarm verify that containers are actually working:
+Docker health checks let the orchestrator verify that containers are actually working:

 services: